Guided Query Refinement: Multimodal Hybrid Retrieval with Test-Time Optimization: Introduction

 In this work, we seek to connect these two threads, testing whether the paradigm of hybrid retrieval can complement modern multimodal encoders.
-Specifically, we aim to leverage the low latency and small storage footprint of dense text retrievers, and the uni-modal signal they provide, along with the benefits of ColPali-like vision-centric architectures.
+Dense text retrievers typically have low online latencies and incur a small storage footprint, and they provide a uni-modal signal between the query and the document representation.
+Thus, hybrid retrieval between text and image encoders emerges as a natural candidate for enhancing the performance of a multimodal retrieval system.
+However, in this work we argue that standard hybrid retrieval methods rely on a rather coarse-grained view of the perspective of each retriever -- they cannot utilize the rich query-document interactions within the model representation space (\autoref{fig:fusion}).

-Standard hybrid retrieval methods rely on a rather coarse-grained view of the perspective of each retriever -- they cannot utilize the rich query-document interactions within the model representation space (\autoref{fig:fusion}).
-Aiming to harness this untapped potential for \hr{}, in this work we propose \methodlong{}, a novel approach for aggregating retriever outputs.
+Aiming to harness this untapped potential of \hr{}, in this work we propose \methodlong{} (\autoref{fig:gqr_diag}), a novel approach for aggregating retriever outputs.
 Given a query at test time, \method{} iteratively optimizes the query representations of a primary retriever with gradient descent, using similarity scores from a complementary retriever.
 The refined query representation softly incorporates the complementary retriever's signal, remaining subject to the query–document interactions in the primary retriever space.
 This updated query embedding is then used to score the documents and return an updated document list.
-Notably, \method{} is architecture-agnostic and can be applied across single- and multi-vector retrievers.
+Notably, \method{} is architecture-agnostic and can be used to optimize both single- and multi-vector query embeddings.

 We conduct extensive experiments on established visual retrieval benchmarks, evaluating nine pairs of state-of-the-art vision and text retrievers and comparing \method{} to standard \hr{} approaches.
 Our results (\S\ref{ssec:results}) demonstrate consistent gains for models using \method{} over base models and other hybrid baselines.
 Despite the fact that text-centric models achieve lower performance on the task, we find that the complementary signal they provide through \method{} proves useful for \emph{ColPali}-based models.
 On \vidoretwo{}, \colnomic{} with \method{} is nearly on par with \nemo{}, while being \(\approx\! \times14\) faster and requiring \(\approx\! \times54\) less memory, and outperforms it while being \(\approx\! \times7\) faster and requiring \(\approx\! \times24\) less memory.
 Our results and analysis establish that \emph{ColPali}-based methods using \method{} are on the latency and memory Pareto-fronts on the task of visual document retrieval.